3 Bean Buffalo Chili w/ Johnny Cakes

 Directions:

-*Brown Buffalo in large saucepan on medium-high heat 10 min. or until no longer pink, stirring occasionally.
-Add all remaining spices and ingredients except 1 can of the tomato paste and the cheese and crackers.
+*Brown Turkey in large saucepan on medium-high heat 10 min. or until no longer pink, stirring occasionally.
+Add all remaining spices and ingredients except 1 can of the tomato paste and water.

-*ADD to slow cooker and add in the remaining 1 can of tomato paste.
+*ADD to slow cooker and add in the remaining 1 can of tomato paste and 1/2 cup of water.

 *COVER with lid.
 Cook on HIGH 3 to 4 hours (or on LOW 5 to 6 hours).